(Yellow-naped Parrot)

 communication as an intentional practice tool in conservation medicine, and

-drawing heavy on social and emotional intelligence,
+drawing heavy on social and emotional intelligence, our medical

 kit becomes like Mary Poppin's magical bag, a seemingly endless reservoir of